precisely/gene-panel-curation/genes/CHRNA2.md

     # What does this mean?

     Your CHRNA2 gene has no variants.
 A normal gene is referred to as a "wild-type" gene.

-    # What is the effect of this variant?

-    You are in the Moderate Loss of Function category.
-See below for more information.

     # How common is this genotype in the general population?